Tag Archives: lifting

 3. ESTABLISH A BASE OF SUPPORT

 Use a wide, balanced stance with one foot in front of the other.
-Make sure you have firm footing and that your feet are a shoulder-width apart.
+Make sure you have firm footing and your feet are shoulder-width apart.
 This staggered stance gives you the stability of not falling over and being able to secure the load.

 4. BEND YOUR KNEES, KEEP YOUR HEELS OFF OF THE FLOOR AND GET AS CLOSE TO THE OBJECT AS POSSIBLE.